Royal Pembroke Militia: Ireland 1799

 In 1798 a rebellion broke out in Ireland and an Act of Parliament was passed to allow English and Welsh militia regiments to serve there.
 The Pembrokeshires volunteered for six months' service and embarked at Bristol on 6 April 1799.
 The regiment arrived at Cork on 18 April, by which time the rebellion had been crushed.
 After six months' uneventful service, Colby (who had been promoted to Colonel on 23 April) endeavoured to induce the men to extend their service, but they were unwilling, and the regiment embarked at Waterford on 10 November.

 The officers were aggrieved that Col Colby had bypassed them and taken the proposal to extend the Irish service direct to the other ranks.
 Some of his subordinates attempted to have him court-martialled.
 Colby resigned and Lt-Col William Scourfield became commandant.

 In May 1800 The regiment went into camp on Maker Heights as part of the Plymouth garrison, under the second-in-command, Maj John Lloyd.
 In common with other small Welsh militia units, the Pembrokeshires provided men to assist the gunners in the redoubts protecting the naval dockyard.
 Having supplied numbers of volunteers to the Line Regiments, the Pembrokeshires were now down to 170 men out of an establishment of 370, reduced to 201 in 1802 as the war came to a conclusion.
 After winter quarters in Carmarthen the regiment was back in Haverfordwest when the Treaty of Amiens was signed on 25 March 1802.
 The Pembrokeshire Militia was disembodied there early in April.

 Napoleonic Wars

-However, the Peace of Amiens was shortlived and the regiment was embodied again on 25 March 1803.
+However, the Peace of Amiens was short-lived and the regiment was embodied again on 25 March 1803.
 It was now under Lt-Col Owen Philipps who had become commandant on 2 July 1802.
 However, he joined the regiment late, and it was marched from Haverfordwest to Chelmsford, Essex, under Maj John Mathias in mid-May.
 It then established regimental headquarters (HQ) at Colchester with detachments across Essex, and was brought up to strength by a draft of supplementary militiamen.